 If you use queries from two different tables when using the

 sparkline syntax, the grouping fields in both queries must have the same name.

 In this example, we use the first query to group the data in the method and statusCode columns and display the results in the table.
 The second query includes the values you want to display as embedded graphs in your table, which will display after we select either the Sparkline or Column setting options, as explained above.

-We have represented the count for each group every minute both as a sparkline and a column chart.
+We have represented the count for each 1-minute group both as a sparkline and a column chart.
 Plus, we have included a column to represent the minimum number of bytes transferred for each group every minute.

 In this example, we are displaying data from two different tables.
 We use the first query (demo.ecommerce.data) to group the data in the statusCode and method columns and display the results as values in the table.
 The second query (web.all.access) groups two fields with the same name as in the first query, and aggregates the data to add a count column (named columnChart), which we will represent as an embedded column chart.

 Here are a few tips to get the most out of your table widget.